thomasb6/alpha-detouring-BirdCHIN/README.md

 ## Commercial Use

 Any commercial or clinical use of this software must comply with the terms of the GPL v2.0 license.
-For proprietary licensing or integration, please contact the authors.
+For proprietary licensing or integration, please contact the author.

 ## Contact

 - Thomas Foulonneau — thomas-foulonneau@hotmail.fr